Who we are

 - Objection to processing of personal data - the right to object to processing of personal data in certain circumstances.
 For example, you can object to your personal data being used for example to send you marketing material.

 - Automated decision making - the right to ask for a decision to be made manually, where a decision is made using automated means and this adversely impacts you.
 Please note that we do not envisage that any decisions will be taken about you based solely on automated means, however we will notify you in writing if this position changes; and

 - Portability - the right to have a copy of the personal data we hold about you transferred to another data controller in electronic form.

 - Withdraw consent – where we rely on consent as a legal basis for processing personal data you may withdraw consent at any time.
 This will not affect the validity of any lawful processing of your data up until the time when you withdrew your consent.
-You may withdraw your consent by contacting the Data Protection Officer at email@example.com
+You may withdraw your consent by contacting us at email@example.com

 Please note that we do not envisage that any decisions will be taken about you based solely on automated means, however we will notify you in writing if this position changes

 If you wish to exercise any of your rights in relation to your data as processed by Ely Cathedral, please contact our Data Protection Officer at firstname.lastname@example.org.
 Some of your rights are not automatic, and we reserve the right to discuss with you why we might not comply with a request from you to exercise them.